On behalf of The Law Office of Gustavo E. Frances, P.A.

 After a divorce, many parents forego doling out punishment to their children because they feel guilty for disrupting the child’s life.
 Unfortunately, this can quickly become a habit that leads your kids to develop some ugly behaviors.

-The anxiety, stress, and sadness children feel over your divorce can lead some to act out.
+The anxiety, stress, and sadness children feel over their divorce can lead some to act out.
 However, consistency is key to a well-balanced child.
 While you should be empathetic, you also need to be firm and ensure there are consequences when they cross the line.

 Discipline your children the same way you would have before the divorce, but make it a point to discuss the situation with your child after everyone has calmed down.
 Find out what caused the behavior.
 Let them know you’re open to talking about their feelings about the divorce, and really listen to what they tell you.